Uploading Content Using FTP

 You can also set up additional FTP accounts if you need to collaborate on website content with other users.
 For more information, see the section Adding FTP Accounts.

-NOTE: For FTPS connections, ensure that your ftp client is configure to use the port range of 50200-50300 for secure connections.
+For FTPS connections, use the port range of 50200-50300 for secure connections.